Mighantos/PAG/notes/notes.md

 Best-First Search (BFS) - similar to DFS, when generating next stat you generate all possible and pick the best one by some heuristic

-When parallelazing these searches you need to solve:
+When parallelizing these searches you need to solve:

 - how to delegate work to other processors (Dynamic Load Balancing)
   - request work from - Global round robin, Asynchronous round robin, Random polling (best)